-Page Plus happens to operate on the Verizon network, meaning that it has the best nationwide coverage among the four major carriers.
+Page Plus happens to operate on the Verizon network.
+In other words, Page Plus' coverage map is often considered the best among the four major carriers.

 If you'd like to know more about how Verizon compares with competitors in terms of coverage, you can always visit the article, "Who Has the Best Cell Phone Coverage?"

 Deals, Promotions & Discounts

 Page Plus offers discounts on some of the phones in its inventory.
 You can find which models are discounted by visiting its website and selecting the shop tab.
 Page Plus groups its promos towards the top of the page.

 Concerning plans, you receive a discount on the monthly rate when you sign up for auto pay.
 This is where you have a credit or debit card on file and you authorize Page Plus to charge it each month when it's time to renew your service.

 Page Plus doesn't deliver the finest customer service as evidenced by its reviews.
 Common problems included data not being loaded onto the service plans correctly, misapplied payments, and poor service from the support team.